-Yikes!
 I recently ran a poll to see what people thought what a red curb means.
 I knew the answer, and thought is was as obvious as "Do you know how to start your car?".
-Boy was I wrong.
+Apparently, I was wrong.

 Here are the poll results: